JACKIEZHAOKAI/CSE127_hackingTheSystem/README.md

   hacking the C program by analyzing the memory side channel and timing side channel to guess the password

-  SQL injection and so on
+  SQL injection

+  DOS ifram injection of web A to web B (using wireshark to debug, canon.py)